smapiot/piral-inspector/README.md

 You'll need the following tools:

-1. Node.js (at least version 10)
+1. Node.js (at least version 18)
-2. NPM (usually comes with Node.js)
+2. npm (usually comes with Node.js)
-3. Git
+3. git
 4. A command line interpreter

 For building the solution the following steps should be followed.